AdamGEmerson/bird-flu/README.md

 This was written as a prank and is completely harmless.
 It uses the curses python library to display text in the terminal.

-I reccomend running it with a cronjob at random intervals for maximum effectiveness.
+I recommend running it with a cronjob at random intervals for maximum effectiveness.

 ![Bird-flu gif](/example/bird-flu.gif)